Ohio National Core Indicators Staff

 My name is Jill Radler and I was born in Ohio.
 I previously lived in North Carolina and New Jersey, but have lived in Ohio now for the last twelve years.
 During the day, I am an Intervention Specialist who works with high school students with developmental disabilities.
 I am also a mom to four amazing children!
 One of my children is on the autism spectrum so advocating for the rights of people with disabilities is very important to me.
 I enjoy traveling and reading.
 I have been working for NCI two years and I really enjoy my job.
 I like meeting new people and getting the opportunity to talk to them and learn all about them.

-Hi!
+Hey everyone!
 My name is Jody Stanley.
-I am married, have two beautiful children, and a little 3lb Yorkie named Tiki.
-I have a degree in Criminal Justice and also a national certification as a Registered Behavior Technician.
-I currently provide ABA therapy to children with Autism but I have worked for many years with individuals with disabilities in a school and home setting.
-I love what I do and I love being an advocate for those individuals who can’t advocate for themselves.
-I never cease to be amazed at the special qualities, talents, and potential that each individual that I come in contact has.
-I am a third-year interviewer and have really enjoyed the opportunity given to me by the Nisonger Center to conduct these surveys and to meet all of the amazing people I’ve had the opportunity to speak with.
-When I’m not working I enjoy hiking, movies, spending time with my friends and family, and traveling.
+I am married, have two beautiful children, and a little 3lb Yorkie.
+I have a degree in Criminal Justice, have worked as Registered Behavior Technician providing ABA therapy to children on the spectrum, and have worked for many years with individuals with disabilities in a school and home setting.
+Currently I am an Independent Provider serving Morgan and Muskingum counties.
+I love what I do and I love helping individuals advocate for themselves.
+When I’m not working I enjoy hiking, movies, spending time with my friends and family, exploring new things, and traveling.
+I am a third-year interviewer and am so appreciative for the opportunity given to me by the Nisonger Center to conduct these interviews and to meet all of the amazing people I’ve had the opportunity to speak with.

 My name is Julie Geiger and I live in Sandusky, OH, on beautiful Lake Erie.
 I am the sister of an adult brother with disabilities.
 I am also a licensed social worker and I work for the county early intervention program through the Erie County Board of DD.
 When I am not working, you will find me and my family cheering on the Cleveland Indians, or the Ohio State Buckeyes, enjoying the lake, supporting our high school music program by working in the football concession stand, or just hanging out with our kids and our border collie.